 The best part about living in a city like Lyon is when you finally grow out of being a tourist and enter the quotidian.
 I love taking the metro in the morning alongside dozens of other students.
 There are 100,000 students at any given time in the city of Lyon.
 That’s half the population of my hometown in Oregon.

 What will never get old is the contrast (and the unexpected similarities) between where I’m from and where I am.

 Sometimes it’s a struggle but there’s something immensely gratifying about having to learn a new environment, a new language, a new way of being.

-How can we make the most out of our experience abroad?
+How can we make the most out of our time abroad?

-If you’re a student in France, (or preparing to come to France), I’m always available via email or DM.
+If you’re a student in France, or on your way here, I’m always available via email or DM to answer questions.
 Let’s chat!
 This ambassador is à l’écoute 🙂